-Information: The transportation department has information on scheduled departure and return times for athletic and other field trips.
-We do not know the exact time of return for trips.
-The variables, traffic, weather, length of the game, students, affect the return time of the bus.
-For information on scheduled depart and return times you can call transportation at 530-622-5081 extension 7250 or 7245.
+Information: The Transportation Department has information on scheduled departure and return times for athletic and other field trips.
+We do not know the exact time of return for trips due to variables, traffic, weather, length of the game, and students.
+For information on scheduled depart and return times, you can call (530) 622-5081 extension 7250 or 7245.

-Directions: The transportation department has suggested travel directions to locations of most school related events.
-For this information you can call transportation at 530-622-5081 extension 7250 or 7245.
+Directions: The Transportation Department has suggested travel directions to locations of most school related events.
+For this information, call (530) 622-5081 extension 7250 or 7245.

 Reduced Visibility: When visibility drops to 200 feet or less, the driver shall stop the bus at a safe location and discontinue service until visibility is more than 200 feet.
 Drivers have discretionary authority to discontinue school bus operation if the driver determines that it is unsafe to continue operation because of reduced visibility.
 Alternative Weather Plan

 Bus Evacuation: Education Code 39831.5, School Bus Emergency Procedure and Passenger Safety.
 Prior to departure on a school activity trip, all pupils riding on a school bus or SPAB shall receive safety instruction which includes, but is not limited to, location of emergency exits, and location and use of emergency equipment.
 Instruction also may include responsibilities of passengers seated next to an emergency exit.
 Transportation, Safety, and Emergencies policy: Board Policy 3543 / Administrative Regulation 3543.